isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/crm-campaign-sync/add-fields-to-sync.rst

 Add Fields to Synchronize
 ==========================

-The default field mappings are described in the :doc:`Default Field Mappings <default-field-mappings>` section.
+The default field mappings are described in the :ref:`default-field-mappings-crm-campaign` section.
 These mappings can be changed, and new mappings can be added.

 .. contents:: Steps: